 COVID-19 caused prison authorities to leave prisoners in their cells, thereby deteriorating the incarcerator's mental well-being.
 The Dark Cloud of COVID-19 enabled a silver lining, as Australian State and Territory -

-* the fiscal cupboards are bare; and
+* the fiscal cupboards were bare; and

 * health, education and transportation of taxpayers and future taxpayers is a higher priority.